- Baccalaureate degree from a school that is accredited by a nationally recognized body for accreditation of postsecondary education.

 *Although not required, shadowing an organ procurement coordinator is highly recommended.

-Persons who are currently practicing professionals in the field of donation and transplantation are also eligible to enroll in this program and complete the curriculum entirely on-line through the distance learning track.
-All other applicants who meet the above entrance requirements are eligible for the on-campus track.
+Persons who are currently practicing professionals working for an OPO, are eligible to apply for this program and complete the curriculum entirely on-line through the distance learning track.
+All other applicants who meet the above entrance requirements are eligible for the in person, on-campus track.

 |HDSC 5010||Organ Transplant Procurement||3|